 If the organism is an ESBL, DO NOT use cefepime even if susceptible.
 Won't work as well as carbapenems (PubMed) and avoid piperacillin/tazobactam.
 Remember that sensitive in the lab does not always mean effective in the patient.

-CRE are perhaps more virulent as well as hard to kill(PubMed).
+CRE are perhaps more virulent with at least 1 in 3 dying as well as hard to kill(PubMed).